 Invert the Air Locker and press the other tapered roller bearing cone onto the opposite bearing journal of the differential carrier until the bearing seats firmly against the bearing journal shoulder.

 Assemble the new bearing cup onto the right-hand side of the Air Locker (as shown in Fig. 7.) and measure the total distance 'C'.

-NOTE : The shim pack 'B' should not be installed at this time.
+NOTE : The shim pack 'B' will be determined and added later.